 - Pin the tail on the donkey: This is an old favorite that can easily be played at birthday parties and evoke memories.

 - Bean bag or Ring Toss: This party game can be played with prizes involved that are either coveted prizes or jokes.

 - Parachute games: This game is fun to play with both seniors and children involved.
 Everyone takes hold of a parachute and participates by doing things such as passing balls around on top and not letting them fall off the edge.

 Many seniors also love to play sports and find that these games can be enjoyed throughout a lifetime.
 It is never too late to try something new, and it's even better when you are sharing the experience with another person.
 Sports such as golf, tennis, and even Frisbee golf are perfect for active seniors.

-More Tips for Playing Games
+More Tips Senior Outdoor Activities and Games

 - Games for four seasons: There are games to play when the weather gets cold, but you have to be creative.
 Taking group walks and scavenger hunts can be a simple way to keep staying active in the fall and winter.
 Try things such as going to a natural preserve and taking photos or collecting objects.